wp-plugins/fantasy-sports/readme.txt

 == Arbitrary section ==

 Although the plugin is free for download, you must obtain a valid license key from FanVictor.com.
 When registering an account on FanVictor.com, you must submit your website's IP and URL.
 One license per website.
-This plugin is a serviceware plugin, explicity allowed by WordPress.org.
+This plugin is a serviceware plugin, explicitly allowed by WordPress.org.
 FanVictor.com adheres to plugin guidelines set forth by WordPress.org (https://wordpress.org/plugins/about/guidelines).

 All game schedules, game data, game results, fantasy game engine and business logic services are stored on FanVictor.com.
 Fan Victor automates all major sporting events games and updates its database with game results based on site preferences.
 The plugin will set/get data on a per site basis to FanVictor.com.
 Stat keeping and fantasy game engine services are hosted on FanVictor.com.